Disclosing your IP information

 - whether the invention (or copyrighted material) has the potential to attract a company willing to develop it into commercial products.

-- Additionally, the licensing officer will review any applicable funding agreement, material transfer agreement and/or research center policies to understand any preexisting intellectual property obligations owed to sponsors or other third parties and will analyze ownership, if necessary.
+- Additionally, the licensing officer will review any applicable funding agreement, material transfer agreement, and/or research center policies to understand any preexisting intellectual property obligations owed to sponsors or other third parties and will analyze ownership, if necessary.
 Typically, once the initial review process is complete, the licensing officer will contact the lead inventor to discuss the invention in further detail.